margaretmf/margaretmf.github.io/readinglist.md

 * Songwriter's Journal (Diary, Notebook)
 * Bipolar Faith: A Black Woman's Journey with Depression and Faith by Monica A. Coleman
 * Popular Lyric Writing: 10 Steps to Effective Storytelling by Andrea Stolpe
-* Nashville Songwriter: The Inside Stories Behind Country Musics Greatest Hits
+* Nashville Songwriter: The Inside Stories Behind Country Music's Greatest Hits
 * Cherokee Myths and Legends: Thirty Tales Retold by Terry L. Norton
 * Pop Sonnets: Shakespearean Spins on Your Favorite Songs by Erik Didriksen
 * Country Standards: Guitar Chord Songbook (Guitar Chord Songbooks) by Hal Leonard Corp
 * Three-Chord Country Songs: E-Z Play Today Volume 13 by Various
 * Walking on the Wind: Cherokee Teachings for Harmony and Balance by Michael Tlanusta Garrett
-* Dolly Parton, Songteller: My Life in Lyrics by Dolly Parton
 * Cash: The Autobiography by Johnny Cash
 * It's a Long Story: My Life by Willie Nelson
 * Sweethearts of Montana: Mail Order Bride Western Romance 7 Book Box Set